tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 Block timestamps must be monotonically increasing.
 In `BFTTime`, if a validator’s clock was behind, the [validator added 1 millisecond to the previous block’s time and used that in its vote messages](https://github.com/tendermint/tendermint/blob/e8013281281985e3ada7819f42502b09623d24a0/internal/consensus/state.go#L2246).
-A goal of adding proposer-based timestamps is to enforce some degree of clock synchronization, so having a mechanism that completely ignores the validator’s local time no longer works.
+A goal of adding proposer-based timestamps is to enforce some degree of clock synchronization, so having a mechanism that completely ignores the Unix time of the validator time no longer works.

 Validator clocks will not be perfectly in sync.
-Therefore, the proposer’s local time may be less than the `LastCommit.Timestamp`.
+Therefore, the proposer’s current known Unix time may be less than the `LastCommit.Timestamp`.
-If the proposer’s local time is less than the `LastCommit.Timestamp`, the proposer will sleep until its local time exceeds it.
+If the proposer’s current known Unix time is less than the `LastCommit.Timestamp`, the proposer will sleep until its known Unix time exceeds `LastCommit.Timestamp`.

 This change will require amending the [defaultDecideProposal](https://github.com/tendermint/tendermint/blob/822893615564cb20b002dd5cf3b42b8d364cb7d9/internal/consensus/state.go#L1180) method.
 This method should now block until the proposer’s time is greater than `LastCommit.Timestamp`.